-If I celebrate the dematerialization of Faces on DVD, its implicit change in register from the flawed to the immaculate, it’s because so much has been said over the years about the film’s anti-Hollywood style—too much, perhaps.
+If I celebrate the dematerialization of Faces on a disc, its implicit change in register from the flawed to the immaculate, it’s because so much has been said over the years about the film’s anti-Hollywood style—too much, perhaps.
 I don’t deny that Cassavetes emphasized at every turn the sort of infelicity that movie studios have routinely banished from the screen.
-No old-time contract director would willingly have cast as his male lead an actor with John Marley’s pockmarks.
+No old-time contract director would have willingly cast as his male lead an actor with John Marley’s pockmarks.
 If stuck with Marley, the Hollywood man certainly would not have lit him, in close-up, to reveal every pit.
 If forced to even that extreme by a mad cinematographer, the studio director at least would not have shown Marley eating dinner with his mouth open and food pulp on his tongue.
 Cassavetes ostentatiously committed all these crimes against the Hollywood aesthetic, then compounded them tenfold by creating abnormally protracted, seemingly amorphous scenes.
 All that is true—but I don’t believe it’s what distinguishes Faces, let alone gives it strength.

 So if we mean to give Faces our attention today, some forty years after Cassavetes shot it, we ought to have a better reason for our enthusiasm than the break with Hollywood conventions.
 We’d do better to ask, Where is the thrill in this picture?
 What do we get from all that human thrashing?

 We might begin looking for an answer in the film’s moments of unmasking: those turning points that stand out both for their sudden change in tone and for their motivation, which is notably slight or even absent.
 Here are the moments, in order: